Outside Studies Program

 Eligible academic staff, as specified in the Eligibility section of the Outside Studies Program (Higher Education) Policy, who apply for OSP will have their applications competitively considered by the School OSP Committee chaired by the Dean of School against the objectives and priorities of the School and the University.

-The membership of the Faculty OSP Committee will be as follows:
+The membership of the School OSP Committee will be as follows:

 - Dean (Chair);